robfallows/tunguska-reactive-aggregate/README.md

 The use of `$lookup` in an aggregation pipeline introduces the eventuality that the aggregation pipeline will need to re-run when any or all of the collections involved in the aggregation change.

 By default, only the base collection is observed for changes.
 However, it's possible to specify an arbitrary number of observers on disparate collections.
 In fact, it's possible to observe a collection which is not part of the aggregation pipeline to trigger a re-run of the aggregation.
-This introduces some interesting approaches towards optimising "heavy" pipelines on very active collections (although perhaps you shouldn't be doing that in the first place).
+This introduces some interesting approaches towards optimising "heavy" pipelines on very active collections (although perhaps you shouldn't be doing that in the first place :wink:).

 ```js
 Meteor.publish("biographiesByWelshAuthors", function () {